 Great conversations develop around the tables: conversations about faith, ministry in the academy and ministry in the church.
 Sometimes discouraged hearts are lifted; other times a word of wisdom and direction is heard.
-But most of all, deep bonds are established and wounds are healed as people talk through ministry issues and learn from each other.
+But most of all, we establish deep bonds and wounds are healed as people talk through ministry issues and learn from each other.
 Ministries are empowered.
 Lifelong relationships are made.
-Fellowship and even fun are experienced by all.
+Fellowship even fun are experienced by all.